sf666/musicbrainz/README.md

 ## Configuration

 All the configurations were put in the application.yml file.
-All the fields were setup based on the Spring boot configuration.
-If required, please change the log file path to somewhere else.
+Setup is based on the Spring boot configuration.

 ## How to build

 * mvn clean
 * mvn package

-The artifact was under target folder.

-## How to run the project
+## How to use

-* java -jar target/musicbrainz-0.0.1-SNAPSHOT.jar
+Look at test cases how to use.